Layton Art Gallery: Layton School of Art

 In 1951, the school moved into a new Bauhaus-inspired building on Prospect Avenue, in Milwaukee's East Side, overlooking Lake Michigan.
 The structure was designed by Edgar Bartolucci and John Waldheim, two alumni of the school, which counted over a thousand students at the time of the move.
 Three years later, both Partridge and Frink were forced to resign as directors and the institution was taken over by Edmund Lewandowski.

 Facing years of financial difficulties, the Layton School of Art vacated its building, which was razed in 1970.
 Despite its relocation to a large structure in the vicinity of Estabrook Park, in the Milwaukee suburb of Glendale, the school closed down altogether in 1974.
 That same year, a group of ten former instructors, among whom artists Roland Poska and Guido Brink, founded the Milwaukee Institute of Art & Design.
 The institution settled in a renovated warehouse building that would later be named after philanthropist Jane Bradley Pettit, in the city's Historic Third Ward district.

-Alumni of the Layton School of Art in its later years include multidisciplinary artist JoAnna Poehlmann (1954), illustrator Lois Ehlert (1957), film director Larry Clark (1963), painter Tom Uttech (1965), and land artist Roy Staab (1965).
+Alumni of the Layton School of Art in its later years include painter John Arthur Yeates (1951), multidisciplinary artist JoAnna Poehlmann (1954), illustrator Lois Ehlert (1957), film director Larry Clark (1963), painter Tom Uttech (1965), and land artist Roy Staab (1965).